-Candidates choosing A' level Photography have the opportunity to follow an exciting two year course that integrates both practical, critical and theoretical study.
+Candidates choosing A' level Photography have the opportunity to follow an exciting 2-year course that integrates both practical, critical and theoretical study.
 You will be given the chance to work with a wide variety of camera processes including digital and traditional darkroom techniques.

-Oualification: A' level Photography
+Qualification: A' level Photography

-GCSE grades 4-9, including both English Language and Maths, plus GCSE grade 5 (or equivalent) in an Art related course.
+GCSE grades 4-9, including both English Language and Maths, plus GCSE grade 5 (or equivalent) in an Artrelated course.

+If you have taken Photography GCSE, a grade 5 or above is required.
 The course is designed to build on and extend skills, enabling learners to become more confident and independent in their practice.
 Students will enjoy opportunities to build on knowledge, skills and understanding of media and processes gained through gallery and museum visits, visiting photographers' workshops, and working alongside industry specialists.
 Students will have location and studio photo shoot opportunities and have access to exhibit work in both local and national exhibitions.

-In your second year support is provided with portfolio preparation for higher education interviews.
-This course supports students who wish to continue onto any media and photographic based courses in higher education, apprenticeships and employment.
+In your second year, support is provided with portfolio preparation for higher education interviews.
+This course supports students who wish to continue onto any media and photographic-based courses in higher education, apprenticeships and employment.

-Throughout the two year course the emphasis is on learning about new photographic methods and exploring techniques.
+Throughout the 2-year course the emphasis is on learning about new photographic methods and exploring techniques.
 In Year 12 you will undertake a series of investigations in the form of two projects.
 Within the course digital photography is explored through graphics, animation/moving images, line industry briefs, darkroom techniques, that allow students to explore the various creative careers linked with the subject.
 Themes are open ended to allow students to develop their own creative pathways.